jan53n/katti/README.md

 ## Katti (കത്തി)
-Katti is a [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator) based on PEG ([Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar)), specifically the peggyjs syntax.
-You combine combinator functions to make parsers, and the library provides you with the basic set of combinators.
-In terms of extensibility, you can use the type `Matcher` to implement your own combinator.
-For reference, check out the [examples/](https://github.com/jan53n/katti/examples/).
+Katti is a PEG-inspired parser combinator library for Go.
+Parsers are constructed by composing matcher functions rather than writing a grammar DSL.
+The library provides a small set of core combinators, and additional combinators can be implemented by defining the `Matcher` type.

+Parsing is driven by error signaling: a matcher either consumes input by mutating a `MatchResult` or fails by returning `ErrNoMatch`.
+Input consumption is explicit through the `Match` and `Rest` fields of `MatchResult`.

+For practical examples and usage patterns, check out the [examples/](examples/) directory in this repository.